rtcpr404/AutoRegisterRobloxID/README.md

-# Let's create the README file with the provided content

-readme_content = """
 # Roblox Account Generator

 This script automates the creation of Roblox accounts using a headless browser with the `DrissionPage` library.
 It randomly generates usernames, strong passwords, and handles the sign-up process on the Roblox website.
 The `.ROBLOSECURITY` cookie and account credentials are stored for later use.